 The institution’s fixed income and macro teams aim to generate alpha by investing in fixed-income securities in global markets by leveraging macro and relative value strategies.
-The investment process is a blend of fundamental research, quantitative analysis, quantitative factors, and well-educated judgment.
+The investment process combines fundamental research, quantitative analysis, quantitative factors, and well-educated judgment.

-Based in New York, Two Sigma employs various disruptive technologies such as machine learning, artificial intelligence, and distributed computing for its trading strategies.
+In New York, Two Sigma employs various disruptive technologies such as machine learning, artificial intelligence, and distributed computing for its trading strategies.
 John Overdeck and David Siegel operate the company.
-In October 2014, Two Sigma gathered $3.3 billion for a global macro hedge fund, executing one of the largest capital raises since the sub-prime crisis.
+In October 2014, Two Sigma gathered $3.3 billion for a global macro hedge fund, executing one of the most significant capital raises since the sub-prime crisis.

 Two Sigma’s investment strategies’ objective is to generate profit in liquid global markets amid various conditions leveraging a disciplined and scientific approach.